-IPAD APPS & WEBSITES TO HELP STRUGGLING READERS/ WRITERS Maureen Hanley - mobrien16@hotmail.com 3 Credits - Inservice - October 11-December 15 Add more to your RTI toolbox!
+IPAD APPS & WEBSITES TO HELP STRUGGLING READERS/ WRITERS Maureen Hanley - mobrien16@hotmail.com 3 Credits - Inservice - June 26-August 15 Add more to your RTI toolbox!
 Participants will familiarize themselves with common reading and writing difficulties, students experience and "The Big 5 Ideas of Reading."
 Explore free and purchasable apps and websites for Phonemic Awareness, Alphabetic Principle, Reading Fluency, Vocabulary, Comprehension, Spelling, Writing & Notetaking.
-(Grades K-12) F23-03351
+(Grades K-12)

-EVERYTHING YOU NEED TO KNOW TO 3D PRINT.
-NOW!
-Vincenzo La Ruina-vincenzoLaRuina@gmail.com 3 Credits - Inservice-October 11-December 15 Whether or not you have access to a 3D printer, you will learn how to use them, how they can be used in your classroom (for any subject), and you'll even be able to print files without a 3D printer.
+EVERYTHING YOU NEED TO KNOW TO 3D PRINT, NOW!
+Vincenzo La Ruina-vincenzoLaRuina@gmail.com 3 Credits - Inservice-June 26- August 15 Whether or not you have access to a 3D printer, you will learn how to use them, how they can be used in your classroom (for any subject), and you'll even be able to print files without a 3D printer.
 This class makes 3D printing simple & it includes free PDF versions of the books you will need.
-Appropriate K-12 teachers, including art and technology.
-F23-03403

-INTEGRATING TECHNOLOGY AND LITERATURE INTO YOUR SCIENCE CURRICULUM Danielle Waitz - dwaitz@hotmail.com 3 Credits - Inservice - October 11-December 15 Does science get put on the back burner?
+Appropriate for K-12 teachers, including art and technology.
+S24-03403 🧃 INTEGRATING TECHNOLOGY AND LITERATURE INTO YOUR SCIENCE CURRICULUM Danielle Waitz - dwaitz@hotmail.com 3 Credits - Inservice - June 26 - August 15 Does science get put on the back burner?
 Do you feel like there is not enough time in the day to teach science?
 Do you feel like you can't motivate yourself to teach fun science lessons?
 This class will help you to make science fun and interesting through incorporating literature and technology into your science curriculum.
 You will explore articles, multimedia and internet resources.
-F23-04006

-CREATIVE WAYS TO TEACH KIDS TO MAKE INFERENCES Alissa Rosenberg - arosenbergteachesu@gmail.com 3 Credits - Inservice - October 11-December 15 Making inferences rests at the heart of academic and social comprehension.
+S24-04006 CREATIVE WAYS TO TEACH KIDS TO MAKE INFERENCES Alissa Rosenberg - arosenbergteachesu@gmail.com 3 Credits - Inservice - June 26 - August 15 Making inferences rests at the heart of academic and social comprehension.
 Discuss what inferences are and how they directly relate to the Common Core.
 Learn fun ideas and/or sample lessons utilizing different creative techniques including the use of technology, movies, pictures, books, websites and apps.
-F23-04017

-HOW TO TEACH RESEARCH PAPER WRITING AT ALL LEVELS Deirdre Cerrito - deirdrecerrito@yahoo.com 3 Credits - Inservice - October 11-December 15 The Next Generation Learning Standards have made students at all levels more responsible for directing their own learning, especially in the areas of science and social studies.
+S24-04017 HOW TO TEACH RESEARCH PAPER WRITING AT ALL LEVELS Deirdre Cerrito - deirdrecerrito@yahoo.com 3 Credits - Inservice - June 26-August 15 The Next Generation Learning Standards have made students at all levels more responsible for directing their own learning, especially in the areas of science and social studies.
 Knowing how to conduct research responsibly is an essential skill that all learners need.
 When this class is complete, you will have all the lessons and materials needed to help your students write great research papers.
-No more non-informative. unfocused or plagiarized papers to grade!
+No more non-informative, unfocused or plagiarized papers to grade!
+S24-04023 MULTIPLE INTELLIGENCES IN THE CLASSROOM K-12 Marina Poulis - mpoulis100@gmail.com 3 Credits - Inservice - June 26-August 15 The theory of multiple intelligences helps teachers understand that all students have strengths in different abilities.
+This course will help participants develop lesson plans to reach all students with varying intelligences and help them reach their full potential.
+At the end, participants will have gained strategies for applying this theory in their classrooms.